El3Du4Rd0/Demonstration-of-a-Programming-Paradigm/README.md

 # Demonstration-of-a-Programming-Paradigm
 ## Description
+I decide to make a demostration of the logic programming paradigm using an automaton.
+The main idea of this paradigm is to use a mathematical demostration to model and validate systems.

 I solved the problem 65 of leetcode named "Valid Number".
 The problem tell us that with a given string we have to return True if that string is a valid number, otherwise we have to return False.

 A valid number is defined using one of the following descriptions: